Information Bulletin: Funding of Quebec Pension Plans – New scale proposed for establishing the target level of the stabilization provision

 Scale for determining the stabilization provision

-Since 2016, solvency deficits of private-sector pension plans no longer need to be funded.
+Note that since 2016, the solvency deficits of private-sector pension plans no longer need to be funded.
 However, the going concern approach must include a stabilization provision that is based on a scale dependent on the investment policy.

-The proposed scale would apply to actuarial valuations as of December 31, 2019 or later
+The new scale applies to actuarial valuations dated December 31, 2019 or later

 As a general rule, the proposed scale determines target levels of the stabilization provision that are greater than those determined by the current scale.
 Here are some observations: